 The mission statement: We want every customer in the world to purchase from businesses that offer the best value and best customer service at renewal time.

 “A startup needs to be instantly graspable.
-Don’t try to use language that you think would be interesting for investors,” says Fiachra Ó Comhraí, founder of Renewal Diary, a member at WeWork Charlemont Exchange in Dublin.
+Don’t try to use language that you think would be interesting for investors,” says Fiachra Ó Comhraí, founder of Renewal Diary.
 “If you have something simple, don’t try to make it sound complicated.”

 The mission statement: The modern slavery due diligence platform.